aosumi-rena/Bestdori-Discord-Bot/README.md

 This Discord bot provides card, character, event, gacha, and song information from the BanG Dream! mobile game, using the [Bestdori API](https://github.com/WindowsSov8forUs/bestdori-api).
 It supports multiple languages (ENG, CHS, CHT, JPN, KOR) and allows per-guild or per-user language selection via a `/lang` slash command.

+You can try out this bot with the [official build](https://discord.com/oauth2/authorize?client_id=1379604373491154964).
+(Slightly outdated due to lack of testing for new versions)

 ---

 ## Table of Contents